allenwalker3/radio-stations-near-me/README.md

 This app uses your device's location to find nearby AM and FM station frequencies.
 This can be especially useful on road trips or when visiting a new city.
 Radio hobbyists who want to know the wattage and location of transmitters can align their antennas accordingly.

-Station format (e.g. Sports, Classical Rock) is available for most station frequencies.
+Station format (e.g. Sports, News/Talk) is available for most station frequencies.
 Users can update incorrect information, which is immediately reflected in the database and available to all users.

 The schema is originally imported using government FCC records.
 Third party sources are then used to populate the station format.